choonsiong/choonsiong/README.md

 ## Hi there 👋

-- Enjoy learning and programming
+- Enjoy sleeping and do nothing...

 <!--
 **choonsiong/choonsiong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.